cstohlmann/oea-graph-api/pipelines/readme.md

-# Pipelines
+# Pipeline
-> These pipelines demonstrate how to extract data from M365 via the Microsoft Graph.
->
-> data extraction pipelines demonstrating how to utilize Azure Data Factory to pull data from the Graph API
+This pipeline stores the raw data to stage 1 storage in JSON format and processes this data to stage 2 in parquet format.
+Stage 2 data served to a Spark database making data easily queried and accessed.
 ## Setting up a Pipeline to Pull User Data from Graph API
 1. Create linked service to GraphAPI
      - First go to AAD &#8594; App registrations &#8594; New registration